 Have I told you before about the fantastic candied (glacé) ginger we can get in France?
 The best hails from the market town of Apt in the Luberon (Provence), where it’s the world Capital of Candied Fruits.
 Apt Union is the address if you’re heading in that direction.
 Buy by the kilo, as it’s great value for money (incidentally, I see they only deliver in France).
 If you can’t find it, no worries – use stem ginger in syrup.
 It tends to be a lot hotter, so thinly slice it and add only as much as you dare! (update: I see you can buy candied ginger from Trader Joe’s, Amazon and Walmart in the USA)

 Add candied ginger to chocolate macarons (as I do in the recipe in Mad About Macarons) and it’s the best surprise ever to bite into the middle of a fudgy, fondant macaron.

 Add That Extra Touch to Chocolate

 As with many plain chocolate fondant cakes (including those chocolate coffee individual fondants), I adore melting a teaspoon of coffee granules into the chocolate.
 It brings out the earthiness of the chocolate and renders it extra smooth.
-If you prefer without the coffee, a couple of good pinches of salt (fleur de sel) is just as good, as I use in this recipe.
+If you prefer without the coffee, a couple of good pinches of salt (fleur de sel, Maldon or Celtic salt) is just as good, as I use in this recipe.

 For spice lovers who want to go the full monty, then add a good pinch of cayenne pepper – you’ll see: bittersweet dark chocolate with cayenne is incredible!